 It partnered with French telecom service Orange S.A., which further drove up new subscriptions to the app.
 Deezer also launched in several countries across Europe, Africa, Asia, South America, and the Middle East during this time.

-As of July 2021, Deezer is available in more countries than Spotify – 180, to be exact.
-However, its user base is significantly smaller at just 16 million active users compared to Spotify’s 365 million.
+As of July 2021, Deezer is available in 188 countries.
+However, its user base is significantly smaller at just 16 million active users compared to Spotify’s 406 million.

 Pricing & Plans

 Spotify and Deezer have almost identical subscription and pricing schemes.
 Here’s a quick overview of how much each of those plans cost: